jkikuyu/ipaysecure/readme.md

 This is the documentation for integrating to the Cybersource 3d security feature that will enable the cardholder to enter a one time pin(OTP) before completion of the checkout process.

 ## API Deployment
-- Get source cond from bitbucket as follows
+- Get source code from bitbucket as follows

 ~~~~
  git clone https://bitbucket.org/ipayafrica/ipaysecure.